-Consent Journey - API Guide v2.1
+Consent Journey — API Guide 6 min read

 Before implementing the consent journey, ensure the following are in place: